KeminaPera/Effective-Java-/di-4-zhang-ff1a-lei-he-jie-kou/di-18-tiao-ff1a-zu-he-you-xian-yu-ji-cheng.md

 Inheritance is appropriate only in circumstances where the subclass really is a subtype of the superclass.
 In other words, a class B should extend a class A only if an “is-a” relationship exists between the two classes.
 If you are tempted to have a class B extend a class A, ask yourself the question: Is every Breallyan A?
 If you cannot truthfully answer yes to this question, B should not extend A. If the answer is no, it is often the case that B should contain a private instance of A and expose a different API: A is not an essential part of B, merely a detail of its implementation.
 There are a number of obvious violations of this principle in the Java platform libraries.
 For example, a stack is not a vector, so Stack should not extend Vector.
 Similarly, a property list is not a hash table, so Properties should not extend Hashtable.
 In both cases, composition would have been preferable.

+If you use inheritance where composition is appropriate, you

+needlessly expose implementation details.
+The resulting API ties

+you to the original implementation, forever limiting the

+performance of your class.
+More seriously, by exposing the

+internals you let clients access them directly.
+At the very least, it

+can lead to confusing semantics.
+For example, if p refers to

+a Properties instance, then p.getProperty\(key\) may yield different

+results from p.get\(key\): the former method takes defaults into

+account, while the latter method, which is inherited from Hashtable,

+does not.
+Most seriously, the client may be able to corrupt

+invariants of the subclass by modifying the superclass directly.
+In

+the case of Properties, the designers intended that only strings be

+allowed as keys and values, but direct access to the

+underlying Hashtable allows this invariant to be violated.
+Once

+violated, it is no longer possible to use other parts of

+the Properties API \(load and store\).
+By the time this problem was

+discovered, it was too late to correct it because clients depended on

+the use of non-string keys and values.